cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

 ### Define input variables

+The following variables will be passed into your GCP and Cloudflare configuration.

-1. In your `gcp-tunnel` directory, create a `.tf` file to store variable definitions:
+1. In your Terraform directory, create a `.tf` file:

     ```sh
     $ touch variables.tf